ecmwf/metview-python/docs/api/icon/flextra_prepare.rst

     :type flextra_period_end_time: str

     :param flextra_period_step: Specifies the time step of the period in hours.
-The allowed values are as follows: 3 or 6.
+The allowed values are as follows: "3" or 6.
 Available when ``flextra_prepare_mode`` is Period.
-    :type flextra_period_step: str
+    :type flextra_period_step: str, default: "3"

     :param flextra_grid_interpolation: Specifies if the input GRIB fields need to be interpolated onto a target grid specified by ``flextra_area`` and ``flextra_grid``.
-The possible values are on / off.
+The possible values are "on" / "off".
 Available when Input source is file.
-The default value is: on.
+The default value is: "on".
-    :type flextra_grid_interpolation: str
+    :type flextra_grid_interpolation: {"on", "off"}, default: "on"

     :param flextra_area: Specifies the area of the output grid in south/west/north/east format.
 The default value is -90/-179/90/180.